Your Plant-Based Diet Starter Kit: The Only 20 Items You Need to Succeed

 Breakfast Starter Kit Items

 2. Coffee Creamer.
 Again this is a personal preference.
 I chose Califia Better Half combo of Coconut Cream and Almond Milk, but you can choose any of the growing number of non-dairy creamers hitting the shelves.
+If you like creamier taste try the Oatly Barista Edition.

 3. Vegan Butter Spread.
 Earth Balance is a fantastic plant-based butter spread.
 So is Myokos (more of a solid) and I Can't Believe It's Vegan.
 These melt well on toast or bagels, and you'd be hard-pressed to tell the difference from the real thing in a blind taste test.

 4. JUST Eggs.
-Every other egg substitute makes scrambling or omelettes watery or lacking stiffness, but JUST Eggs actually give you that egg-like texture when you make them.
+Every other egg substitute makes scrambling or omelets watery or lacking stiffness, but JUST Eggs actually give you that egg-like texture when you make them.
 I loved this option all summer for healthy protein-packed breakfast, especially mixed with veggies.

 5. Tofutti Cream Cheese.
 You could start an office fight of us all arguing over which one is the best cream cheese, but the larger point is that there are great new plant-based offerings.
 Suffice it to say that Tofutti is my favorite, but there are lots of good ones.
 Check out our review with the Beet Meter ratings attached for the story.
 Then add your ratings and reviews.